Stably irrational hypersurfaces of small slopes

 For $i>0$, we consider $x_1c_i$ and absorb squares; the formal definition is as follows:

 Let $d_i':=\deg( c_i')$ and note that $d'_i\leq n$ for all $i\geq 1$.
 We then define

 for $i\geq 1$, where $h=x_0+x_1$ as in case 1.

 Since $c_1'=x_2\cdots x_n$ is not divisible by $x_1$ and $h$, and $g$ is not divisible by $x_i$ for any $i$, $e_0,\dots ,e_{r+1}$ are coprime and so (\ref{con0:coprime}) holds.
-Moreover, since $d-\deg(g)-1$ is even, because $\deg(g)$ is even and $d$ is odd in case 2, $e_0,\dots ,e_{r+1}$ satisfy the conditions (\ref{con1:qsimei}) and (\ref{con2:subpsi}) with $\lambda=\mu=x_1$.
+Moreover, since $d-\deg(g)-1$ is even, because $\deg(g)$ is even and $d$ is odd in case 2, $e_0,\dots ,e_{r+1}$ satisfy the conditions (\ref{con1:qsimei}) and (\ref{con2:subpsi}) with $\lambda=\mu=\frac{x_1}{x_0}$.
 We may then consider the degree $d$ hypersurface $ Z:=\{F=0\}\subset \CP^{N+1}$ from (\ref{def:Z}), where $F=e_0+\sum_{i=1}^{r+1} e_i\cdot y_i^2 $.

 Let now $X$ be a very general hypersurface of degree $d\geq n+2$ with $d$ odd as in the theorem.
-Then $X$ degenerates to $Z$ (see e.g.\ \cite[\S 2.2]{Sch1}) and we conclude as in case 1 that no resolution of singularities of $X$ admits an integral decomposition of the diagonal.
+Then $X$ degenerates to $Z$ (see e.g.\ \cite[\S 2.2]{Sch1}) and we conclude as in case 1 that $X$ does not admit an integral decomposition of the diagonal.
 This finishes the proof of the theorem. \end{proof}

 If we put $d'=1$ in Theorem \ref{thm:main}, we obtain the particularly interesting case of hypersurfaces that contain a linear subspace of dimension $r'\leq r$.
-If $r'> \frac{N}{2}$, then any such hypersurface is singular.
-However, if $r'\leq \frac{N}{2}$ and $\operatorname{char}(p)\nmid d$, then a general such hypersurface is smooth (a smooth example is e.g.\ given by $\sum_i x_i^d=0$) and so we obtain the following corollary.
+If $r'> \frac{N}{2}$, then any such hypersurface is singular, but for $r'\leq \frac{N}{2}$, a general such hypersurface is smooth, as we will recall below.
+This yields the following.